logo

 The Importance of Early Detection in Treatment Success

-While advances in cancer treatment have increased survival rates, the effectiveness of therapies until now — chemotherapy, immunotherapy, or surgery —has depended on how early the cancer is caught.
+While advances in cancer treatment have increased survival rates, the effectiveness of therapies until now — chemotherapy, immunotherapy, or surgery —has depended on how early the it is caught.
 Questions such as “Can blood cancer be cured? or “Is there a cure for stage 3 breast cancer?” have a good prognosis with early diagnosis.

 Final Thoughts